fredoliveira/commonplace/wiki/markdown_test.md

 #### And this one separates more things, but is a bit smaller

 To illustrate lists and how they work, here is the discography for [Boards of Canada](http://en.wikipedia.org/wiki/Boards_of_Canada).
-It also shows italics and bold usage:
+It also shows usage for bold and italics:

 * *1995:* **"Twoism"** - (Music70)
 * *1996:* **"Hi Scores"** - (Skam)